 - The sheerness degree is excellent, making it ideal for beginners.

 - Since it lacks cyan, it’s impossible to blend purple and pink shades together.

 Both acrylic and oil paints are ideal for beginners, although there is a different learning curve for both.
 We’ve outlined some helpful hints and strategies for using acrylic and oil paints below.

-To save your acrylic paint from drying out too fast during your job, spray a little water on your palette.
+To save your acrylic paint from drying out too fast during your painting, spray a little water on your palette.

 You should use three shades in the first session to keep any of the various pigment paints from drying at the same time.
 Mix the three colors that are most important to your art.
 Using these three in the first mixing session and the others in the next one.
 This would avoid the issue of all the shades drying out until you get a chance to use them all.